Budva Gay Travel

 Is Montenegro Safe for Gay Travelers?

 Locals are not so comfortable with the idea of homosexuality.
-To avoid any stares, rude remarks or other type of trouble, it’s best to keep your affection private.
+To avoid any stares, rude remarks, or other types of trouble, it’s best to keep your affection private.
 Read more at the end of this Budva gay travel guide for more about gay rights in Montenegro.

 Gay Life in the Balkans: A Story

 Some may not have the resources to uproot themselves from their hometowns to move on to a different life and some may simply desire not to do so.
 It surely is not an ideal situation, but this is often their reality.

-Where to Stay in Budva, Montenegro
+Hotels & Where to Stay in Budva, Montenegro

 Things to Do in Budva for Gay Travelers

 Beach chair rentals will be packed quite tightly along the shore at Mogren beach.
 They cost between €5 and €10 per person, depending on where you sit.

 I spent only an hour here having a beer after arriving in Budva with my good friend Martin.
 It is more of a hangout area or spot to dip your feet in the water.

 Budva Gay Beaches